facelessuser/pymdown-extensions/docs/src/markdown/extensions/inlinehilite.md

 ### Formatters

 In general, formatters take three parameters: the source found between the backticks, the specified language, and the class name originally defined via the `class` option in the `custom_inline` entry.
-Should return a either an etree element (preferrable) or a string as HTML.
+Should return a either an ElementTree element (preferable) or a string as HTML.

 ```python
 def custom_formatter(source, language, css_class):